LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Elasticsearch successfully adds runtime field to the mapping.
 ![image](https://user-images.githubusercontent.com/60980933/121744031-8393d500-cabf-11eb-850c-2e13cf79a92a.png)

-Check the mapping:
+**Step 2: Check the mapping:**
 ```
 GET produce_v2/_mapping
 ```
 Expected response from Elasticsearch:

-Elasticsearch adds runtime field to the mapping up top.
+Elasticsearch adds a runtime field to the mapping up top.
 Note that the runtime field is not listed under properties.
 This is because the runtime field is not indexed!!
 The runtime field total is only created and calculated at runtime as you execute your request.

 ![image](https://user-images.githubusercontent.com/60980933/121744102-a1613a00-cabf-11eb-98f0-15c25ab97773.png)
 ![image](https://user-images.githubusercontent.com/60980933/121744120-a7efb180-cabf-11eb-9a7b-3e38e83297e3.png)

-Run a sum aggregation on the field total in the produce_v2 index.
+**Step 3:Run a sum aggregation on the field total in the produce_v2 index.**

 Syntax:
 ```